What is a Pow-Wow? Meaning, origins, and role in Indigenous cultures

 Protocols and respect for visitors

-Even though Pow-Wows are open to the public, certain behaviors are important:
+While Pow-Wows are open to the public, certain behaviors are important:

-- • Ask for permission before taking photos
+- • Ask permission before taking photos

-- • Stand up during ceremonial entrances
+- • Stand during ceremonial entrances

-- • Listen to the announcements
+- • Listen to announcements

-- • Respect the restricted areas
+- • Respect reserved areas

 Observing with humility is always the best approach.